ramellar/TagObjectsOptimization/README.md

 .L Build_Isolation_WPs.C+
 Build_Isolation_WPs() # insert needed arguments
 ```
 This one has the possibility of building the WPs based on `compressed` or `supercompressed` variables.
-Due to statistics limits, it is always better to run in `compressed` mode.
+Due to statistics limits, it is always better to run in `supercompressed` mode.

 Then the relaxation of the isolation needs to be performed.
 To do so, adapt to your needs `Fill_RelaxedIsolation.C` and run:
 ```bash